Author Sabina Berman Talks About the Making of "Gloria"

-On late December of 2014, I was able to get in touch with her via webcam and ask her several questions about the biopic, 'Gloria."
+On late December, 2014, I was able to get in touch with her via webcam and ask her several questions about the biopic, "Gloria."
 In this interview, Berman provided detailed and valuable responses that help us better understand her role in the making of the film as well as the difficulties she has had with Gloria Trevi.

 In your book, you talk about the sensationalism that constantly surrounded the sex scandal in which Trevi was involved.
 How did you manage to approach this story differently?
 Well, I approached it from an investigative journalism perspective.
 I compared stories and checked them for contradictions and what emerged was a story that was very close to the truth.

 What role did TV Azteca play in all of this?
 This is well known.
 What happened was that Aline Hernandez, who had been Sergio Andrade's wife, worked for TV Azteca and approached Paty Chapoy and told her she wanted to write her biography.
 Then, she started narrating the life within the harem and with Sergio Andrade.
 Paty Chapoy was shocked and offered to write the book's prologue.
 Then, as it is narrated in my book and as it is told in her book, she pursued the case from a journalistic approach: she sent reporters to follow Gloria in Mexico, then to Spain, then to South America.
 She went after her and, at the same time, she was looking for any of Andrade's victims who were willing to testify in order to turn, what was just a media scandal, into a criminal case of abuse of underage girls.
 Paty Chapoy is very proud of that.